Prakhar-tech/TrueFoundary-MockGithub/Readme.md

-# My GitHub App
+# Mock-GitHub App

 This is a mock GitHub app that allows users to log in via GitHub authentication and create repositories.

 # Acknowledgements

-This project was developed as part of a task assigned by TrueFoundary Company.
-Special thanks to them for providing the opportunity.
+This project was developed as part of a task assigned by `TrueFoundary Company` Special thanks to them for providing the opportunity.

 ## Technologies Used

 - Frontend: React
 - Backend: NestJS
+- Library: Octokit

 ## Installation